longpractice/linux_kernel_index/mm/k.md

 ## kmem_cache_init
-Initialisation of slab allocator called in mm_init() in main.c.
-Called after the buddy page allocator has been initialized and the bootmem pages are returned to the buddy page allocator.
+Routine used for initializing slab allocator and is called in mm_init() in start_kernel() in main.c.
+Called after the buddy page allocator has been initialized and the bootmem are returned to the buddy page allocator.
+It does most of the initialization task and some small amount task is left over to kmem_cache_init_late() called later in start_kernel() directly.

-It is complicated since when calling kmem_cache_init(), the slab system is not ready yet, therefore we use slab_state to branch some operations, as shown in detail below, to make initialization possible.
+kmem_cache_init is complicated since when calling from mm_init(), the slab allocator system is not yet ready.
+Small data structures used here cannot be directly allocated using slab system.
+Several fields in the struct kmeme_cache are perticularly annoying here, `struct array_cache __percpu *cpu_cache`,  `struct kmem_cache *freelist_cache` and `struct kmem_cache_node *node[MAX_NUMNODES]`.

+`struct array_cache __percpu *cpu_cache` field will be handled by percpu allocator which we do not discuss here. `struct kmem_cache *freelist_cache` will not be a problem unless we have off-slab caches which is not the case for the initial bootstrapping caches for allocating objects of type `struct kmem_cache` and `struct kmem_cache_node`.

+The solution is statically allocated variables.
+We need one `static struct kmem_cache kmem_cache_boot`(note that `struct kmem_cache *kmem_cache` points to it) and an array `struct kmem_cache_node __initdata init_kmem_cache_node[NUM_INIT_LISTS=2 * MAX_NUMNODES]` with elements enough for nodes of two objects of struct kmem_cache.
+Using `struct kmem_cache *kmem_cache` and half of the elements in `init_kmem_cache_node` we could allocate another object of type `struct kmem_cache`.
+This new object and another half of elements in `init_kmem_cache_node` is used for allocating more objects of type `struct kmem_cache_node`.
+After this we are able to allocate other types of objects with different sizes.
+This paragraph is not easy to grasp at first, you could try to read this again after you reach the end of this section.

+We use global var enum slab_state slab_state to indicate whether the slab_state is DOWN, PARTIAL, PARTIAL_NODE, UP or FULL.
+It is used to branch some operations during this slab initialization process to circumvent some chick-&-egg problems, as shown in detail below.

+---
+Step 1: initialize non-array parts of `struct kmem_cache *kmem_cache`

+slab_state==DOWN at start

-For kmem_cache_init, first of all(now the global variable of slab_state is enum slab_state::down), the kmem_cache global variable is used for allocating the struct kmem_cache variable itself.
-It is statically allocated as kmem_cache_boot so that it does not require any dynamic allocation for now.
+In kmem_cache_init(), first of all(now the global variable of slab_state is DOWN), the var `static struct kmem_cache *kmem_cache` is used for allocating variables of type struct kmem_cache variable.
+It is the address of the statically allocated kmem_cache_boot which does not require any dynamic allocation.

 kmem_cache_init(void): _step_1_
 ```c
 void __init kmem_cache_init(void)
 {
 	int i;
 	kmem_cache = &kmem_cache_boot;
 ```
 ```c
 /* internal cache of cache description objs */
 static struct kmem_cache kmem_cache_boot = {